The Kali Ghat Temple: Where Time Bows to Mahakali

 A lesser-known yet powerful secret lies beneath the idol.

-It is never revealed to the public, nor even to the priests.
 This invisible sacred core reinforces the idea that the true source of spiritual power is often unseen—hidden, yet always present.

 Just like Ma Kali herself, the temple invites us to look beyond the visible—to seek the truth that lies beneath the form.